2sic/2sxc-docs/2sxc Docs Generator/js-code/angular/dnn-sxc-angular/data-query-dollar.md

 ## Example

-We'll explain how to get one or many items based on the [Template App](xref:JsCode.Angular.TemplateApp).
+We'll explain how to run a query based on the [Template App](xref:JsCode.Angular.TemplateApp).

 Check out the `team.service.ts` - you'll see some code like this: